 Can I eat pasta salad while pregnant?

-Is mayonnaise in pasta salad safe during pregnancy?
+Is deli pasta salad safe during pregnancy?

 Related pregnancy safety topics